akshay-2410/docu_chat/README.md

 ## Features

-- Upload PDF, DOCX, PPTX, TXT, or Markdown documents
+- Upload PDF, DOCX, PPTX, TXT, Markdown, and image files
 - Select a document and ask questions about its content
 - Answers are generated using an LLM and are context-aware
 - Answers are rendered with full Markdown formatting (headings, lists, bold, etc.)